Fonyx/employeeTracker/README.md

     DB_PASS=password
     - note the lack of quotes on anything
 6. Enter mysql Shell and run db/source.sql to setup database structure
-7. (Optional) run db/seeds.sql to populate with fake seed data if you are assessing the cli - HINT TO ADMINISTRATORS!
+7. (Optional) "npm run seed" to populate with fake seed data if you are assessing the cli - HINT TO ADMINISTRATORS!
-8. Run npm start from outside mysql shell
+8. Run npm start to open cms shell

 ## Credits